alexskr/documentation/docs/administration-guide/installation/initial_configuration.md

  config.smtp_domain            = "example.org"
 ```

-Once you have changed your settings, you will need to restart the server
+Once you have changed your settings, you will need to restart the stack
 by running the command
 ```
-/sbin/service unicorn restart
+sudo opctl restart
 ```

 ## Next step